Maren0000/website/_posts/2024-11-23-First-CTF-Experience.md

 Fifth flag found!

 ## Gate
-I couldn't actually get this flag before the end of the CTF, but I still wanted to document what I found for another time since I felt that I got pretty close.
+I couldn't actually get this flag before the end of the CTF, but I still wanted to document what I found for another time since I felt that I had the right idea.
 For this one, the executable I got had a hidden function that would not be called through main at all.
 I did notice however that the fgets statement at line 38 had a maximum length bigger than the actual buffer (30 vs. 8).
 I'm sure you had to do buffer overflow to access the hidden function.
 Unfortunately I couldn't get a GDB setup working in time, so I couldn't really experiment much with this one.
 But once I have a proper setup working, I do want to come back to this challenge as I do want to learn runtime exploitation.
+I will probably come back to this with the local executable version we got at some point.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123182421.png" alt="">

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123182510.png" alt="">

 # Fourth Category: Forensics
-Both of the forensics challenges had Wireshark pcap files to go through.
+Both of the forensic challenges had Wireshark pcap files to go through.
 ## Capture 1:
 Started from bottom to top since I thought that would be more efficient.
 I copied whatever seemed like it could have useful.
 There was an interesting base64 string in the last few packets that contained the flag.